 1. How should the information be made accessible?

-The target groups requirements decide how the information should be made accessible.
-What requirements does the target groups have?
-There exist central recommendations that can be used as a foundation to a decision.
+The target groups needs decide how the information should be made accessible.
+What needs does the target groups have?
+There are central recommendations that can be used as a foundation to a decision.

-How are the information retrieved and kept updated (for example automatic downloads from systems or manual work of an administrator)?
+How is the information retrieved and kept updated (for example automatic downloads from systems or manual work of an administrator)?

 Which formats should the information be provided in? (for example Csv, xls, api)?